 No. Each of these tests may be ordered individually.
 However, if your healthcare practitioner is interested in following two or more individual liver tests, your practitioner may order the entire liver panel because it offers more information.
 Alternatively, a healthcare provider may order individual tests when monitoring specific conditions.

 Why does my doctor want to know all of the medications and supplements I am taking?

 Your healthcare provider will want to evaluate everything you are taking as a whole.
 Many over-the-counter drugs and herbal or dietary supplements have the potential to affect the liver.
 Excessive amounts of a drug, and/or a decreased ability to metabolize a drug, and/or a combination of drugs (including over-the-counter drugs and supplements) may injure the liver.
-For instance, both excessive acetaminophen use and the combination of acetaminophen and alcohol can cause severe liver damage.
+For instance, taking too much acetaminophen and/or the combination taking acetaminophen and alcohol or other drugs (e.g., isoniazid and phenobarbital) can cause severe liver damage.

 Can I have liver disease if I feel fine?

 Can I have abnormal test results and not have liver disease?